Amelia Boone, a Great Athlete And an Apple Attorney

 Inspiring Women Series

 Amelia Boone is an athlete of the first order, competing at the elite level in endurance races, CrossFit, ultra-running and obstacle course racing (OCR).
 These fittest-of-the-fit sports have been growing rapidly in popularity, drawing larger purses and endorsements from corporate sponsors.
-Amelia is an early icon.
+Amelia has been an early icon.

 I spoke with Amelia about her philosophy of dual-tracking a business career with being a pro athlete.
-When she's not kicking ass in the mud, she works as a corporate attorney for Apple in their HQ.
+When she's not winning top prizes, she works as a corporate attorney for Apple in its HQ.
 Yes, she manages to train and compete at a high level while maintaining a full-time job in a challenging field.
-I told you she's remarkable.
-So who is she?

 - 2013 Spartan Race World Champion